Best Places to Visit in Srinagar

 16) Chashme Shahi:

 One of the most elegant of the Mughal gardens, the Chashma Shahi Garden has water pools, lush greenery, and a large fountain at the entrance.
 This garden is famous for its natural springs which are believed to have therapeutic properties.
 Discovered by a female Kashmiri saint, Rupa Bhawani, the park has a fascinating blend of history, culture, and aesthetics.

 The lake is approximately 6 km from Srinagar and is also known as the “Jewel in the Ring”.
 Connected to Dal Lake through a narrow stream, the lake is nestled between a circle of tall trees.
 If you want to avoid the touristy Dal lake, you should visit Nigeen Lake for a romantic ride in Shikhara.
 The famed floating markets of Srinagar can also be seen in Nigeen Lake.

 18) Floating vegetable Market:

 A unique experience that should not be missed is visiting the Floating vegetable market.
-A wholesale vegetable market begins early morning on the placid waters of the Dal lake.
-Vendors throng to the market in Shikhara laden with fresh fruits, vegetables, and flowers.
+A wholesale vegetable market begins early morning on the placid waters of Dal lake.
+Vendors throng the market in Shikhara laden with fresh fruits, vegetables, and flowers.
 The market lasts only a couple of hours but is a visual treat and a photographer’s delight.
 Rumored to be the second-largest floating market in the world, a visit to the floating market in Srinagar is definitely a memorable experience.